leg100/pug/README.md

 Pug automatically creates particular tasks.

-For each module it finds, it'll create a task that invokes `terraform workspace list`, to search for workspaces belonging to the module.
+When a module is loaded into pug for the first time, it'll create a task that invokes `terraform workspace list`, to search for workspaces belonging to the module.
 Any workspaces it finds are loaded into pug.

-For each workspace it finds, it'll create a task that invokes `terraform show -json`, to retrieve the workspace's state.
+When a workspace is loaded into pug for the first time, it'll create a task that invokes `terraform show -json`, to retrieve the workspace's state.
+This task is also created after each successful apply.

 ## Tofu support